-The gradual loss of an unstressed vowel at the beginning of a word (e.g. of e from esquire to form squire).
+The loss of an unstressed vowel at the beginning of a word (e.g., of a from around to form round).

 - That word was created from it later by losing its first syllable through a process called aphesis and had the same sense.

 - Would UK speakers think this a neologism, an example of aphesis and/or a local eccentricity?